Lorenzo2706/Data_Analysis_jobs/README.md

 The rationale behind is to make my job seeking experience more effective and targeted, avoiding wasting my time in building non relevant skills.

 To achieve this objective, I have broken down the overral terget finding into sub-questions:
-1) *Which job pays the most between Data Analyst and Business Analyst?*  first step is to decide where to focus my research.
+1) *Which job pays the most between Data Analyst and Business Analyst?*  First step is to decide where to focus my research.
 2) *What are the top-paying jobs for the selected role?* The assumption is that the highest paid jobs are representative to assess the best skills to learn
 3) *What are the skills required for these top-paying roles?*
 4) *What are the most in-demand skills for my role?*